-- Lymphoedema is a build up of tissue fluid within the soft tissues of the arm.
-Symptoms include swelling, a feeling of heaviness or tightness, discomfort, dryness of skin and reduced movement. - Avoid infection of the arm and treat any bites or scratches immediately - Treat infection early by seeing your GP promptly for antibiotics - Keep skin moisturised - Avoid weight gain - Avoid sunburn, hot baths and saunas - Avoid blood tests, injections and blood pressure checks on the affected arm - Only use an electric saver on the affected arm - Discuss symptoms with us early so we can institute treatment early.
+Lymphoedema is a build up of tissue fluid within the soft tissues of the leg.
+Symptoms include swelling, a feeling of heaviness or tightness, discomfort, dryness of skin and reduced movement.

+- Clean any bites or scratches immediately to avoid infection

+- Treat infection early by seeing your GP promptly for antibiotics

+- Keep skin moisturised

+- Avoid weight gain

+- Avoid sunburn, hot baths and saunas

+- Wear comfortable shoes

+- Avoid bare feet

+- Discuss symptoms with us early so we can institute treatment early.